seecurity/klausuromat/README.md

 $ sudo git clone https://github.com/seecurity/klausuromat/
 $ sudo cp -R klausuromat/include /var/www/html/
 ```
-// DEBUG: Make sure, .py files have the a+x flags

-2) Open the file klausuromat/settings.json and edit the log-files according to your needs.
+2) Open the file [settings.json](/settings.json) and edit the log-files according to your needs.
 The include directory should be set to
-../../include .
+``../../include``.

 3) Set the rights:
 ```sh